idaholab/EMRALD/emrald-docs/src/guide/Modeling/diagrams.md

   See [Actions](/guide/Modeling/actions.md) for more information.

 ### Arrows
-  Arrows indicate movement from one state to another. **Solid black arrows** indicate that the state exits the current state and moves to the new state upon completion of the action. <span style="color:green">**Dotted green arrows**</span> indicate that the simulation will not exit the current state, but will add the new state as a "Current State" in the model. <br>
+  Arrows indicate movement from one state to another. <span style="color:gray">Solid Gray arrows</span> indicate that the state exits the current state and moves to the new state upon completion of the action. <span style="color:green">**Dotted green arrows**</span> indicate that the simulation will not exit the current state, but will add the new state as a "Current State" in the model. <br>

 ## Types of Diagrams
   The following diagram types correspond with traditional PRA modeling.
 The key difference in the types of diagrams is if the diagram can only be in a single state or multiple states concurrently and the ability to evaluate for a boolean value.

 ### Multi State
   Multi State diagrams, also known as Plant or Plant Response diagrams, are the main scenarios to be evaluated, similar to Event Trees in traditional PRA.
-  These diagrams are "Multiple State" capable meaning that you can be in multiple states at the same time.
+  These diagrams are "Multiple State" capable, meaning that you can be in multiple states at the same time.
-  They typically have a starting state such as Normal Operations shown in this diagram.
+  They typically have a starting state such as "Normal Operations" shown in this diagram.
 Other states can do general evaluation and movement or can be a key end state.
 Here the user defines the various states and events that drive the simulation from an initiating event to a desired key state or ending of the simulation.

   ![SamplePlantDiagram](/images/Modeling/diagrams/SamplePlantDiagram.png)
   In this example we are looking for the key states of "Small_Release" and "Large_Release".
 (See Key States under [States](/guide/Modeling/states.md) for more information) The model starts in "Normal_Operations" and waits for a loss of offsite power "LOSP".
 When in "LOSP" three things can happen, ECS can fail, CCS and ECS can fail, or 24 hours can pass.
 These events cause the transition to the corresponding states and then the simulation will terminate.